CoupletB/Random-Site/README.md

 # Random-Site
-Just a random site to test
+Just a random site to learn HTML.